 The fair and logical way forward is to legalize psychedelics – in the interests of good sense and individual freedom.
 And this is what I believe is at the heart of this debate; freedom.

 Psychedelic substances must be legalized in the name of freedom.

-Now I know that may sound hyperbolic, but just hear me out.
+That may sound hyperbolic, but hear me out.